syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ## Lock columns

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid allows locking columns to prevent reordering and automatically position them first.
+The Angular Data Grid allows locking columns to prevent reordering and automatically position them first.
 This can be achieved by setting the [lockColumn](https://ej2.syncfusion.com/angular/documentation/api/grid/column#lockcolumn) property to `true`.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}